 - Day 2 / Circular Beddgelert

-- Your first walk will be a fantastic introduction to the Welsch countryside.
-From the village you take a small road passing beautiful old style cottages and the Sygun Copper Mine, one of the wonders of Wales – a remarkable and impressive example of how precious industrial heritage can be reclaimed, restored and transformed into an outstanding attraction.
-From there the trail takes you to lake ‘Llyn Dinas’ and over the shoulder of ‘Mynydd Llyndy’ where you have superb views in all directions.
-Through an area of moor lands and a series of natural woodlands to lead you into the peaceful hamlet of Nantmor and back to Beddgelert via the fisherman’s trail.
-Distance: 13 km/8 miles, Ascent 220 m/660 ft Approximate walking time: 3,5 hrs
+Your first walk will be a fantastic introduction to the Welsh countryside.
+From the village, you will take a small road passing beautiful old-style cottages and the Sygun Copper Mine, one of the wonders of Wales.
+This is a remarkable and impressive example of how precious industrial heritage can be reclaimed, restored and transformed into an outstanding attraction.
+The walking trail continues to the lake ‘Llyn Dinas’ and over the shoulder of ‘Mynydd Llyndy’ where you have superb views in all directions.
+You will continue through an area of moorlands and a series of natural woodlands to lead you into the peaceful hamlet of Nantmor and back to Beddgelert via the Fisherman’s Trail.

 - Day 3 / Snowdonia

-- Your next walk takes you to Snowdon, the highest mountain in Wales (1085 meters).
-From Beddgelert you take public transport for the short distance to the start of the trail at ‘Pen-y-Pass’, a mountain road built in the 1830’s to carry ore from the mines on Snowdon mountain to the nearby town of Llanberis.
-Your trail leads you along one of these old miner’s tracks, called the Pyg Track to the summit of Snowdon.
+Today's walk takes you to Snowdon, the highest mountain in Wales (1085 meters).
+From Beddgelert, you will take public transport for a short distance to the start of the trail at ‘Pen-y-Pass’, a mountain road built in the 1830s to carry ore from the mines on Snowdon mountain to the nearby town of Llanberis.
+Your walking trail leads you along an old miner’s tracks, called the Pyg Track, to the summit of Snowdon.
 From the summit (weather permitting) you will enjoy the spectacular panoramic views of the Welsh mountains.
-We will give you a couple of options to descend of the mountain, by either taking the miner’s track back to Pen-y-Pass or following the train track down to Llanberis.
-Public transport back to Beddgelert Distance: 11 km/7 miles, Ascent 725 m/2175 ft Approximate walking time: 3 hrs
+You will have a choice of walks to descend off the mountain, by either taking the miner’s track back to Pen-y-Pass or following the train track down to Llanberis.
+Public transport is then available to take you back to your accommodation in Beddgelert.

 - Day 4 / Betws-Y-Coed to Ty-Hyll

-- Once more you take public transport to the start of your walk, this time in the colourful town of Betws-y-Coed.
-Situated in a wonderful setting, surrounded by dense woodlands and magnificent countryside.
-A small forest trail will lead you up to the ‘Llyn Elsi Reservoir’, build in 1914 and providing water for the town.
+You will again take public transport to the start of your walk today, this time in the colourful town of Betws-y-Coed which is surrounded by dense woodlands and magnificent countryside.
+A small forest trail will lead you up to the ‘Llyn Elsi Reservoir’, built in 1914 and providing water for the town.
 The trail continues via an old Roman Road that takes you across the ‘Miner’s Bridge’ and on to the Swallow Falls.
-These falls are considered to be one of the loveliest spots of North Wales.
+These falls are considered to be one of the loveliest spots in North Wales.
 Here the river Llugwy rushes down from the mountains.
 Crags and jagged rocks divide the stream into a number of foaming cascades.
 Your day ends at ‘Ty Hyll’, the Ugly House, built overnight by two outlaw brothers, now the offices of the National Trust.
-Public transport back to Beddgelert Distance: 13 km/8 miles, Ascent: 360 m/1080 ft Approximate walking time: 3,5 hrs
+Public transport is available to take you back to your accommodation in Beddgelert.

 - Day 5 / Bryncroes to Aberdaron

-- A taxi transfer today from Beddgelert to the small hamlet of Bryncroes for the start of your walk.
-(Transfer included in the tour cost) A very mixed and varied walk today, taking you through open farmlands, mixed woodland, over small hills, along some very quiet country roads on your way to Aberdaron.
-Mynydd Rhiw is the high point of the day at 304mtrs and from the top you will be rewarded with sweeping views of both land and sea.
-As you travel you will pass through many derelict farmsteads.
-Old Stonewalls reach out for miles in all directions, built with skill care and pride.
-Fields lay abandon but clear evidence of old farming practices can still be seen in the field, evidence of now a forgotten era.
-Distance: 16 km/10 miles, Ascent: 365 m/1095 ft Approximate walking time: 4,5 hrs
+A taxi will today transfer you from Beddgelert to the small hamlet of Bryncroes for the start of your walk.
+Taxi transfer is included in the tour cost.
+A very mixed and varied walk awaits you today, taking you through open farmlands, mixed woodland, over small hills, along some very quiet country roads on your way to Aberdaron.
+Mynydd Rhiw is the high point of the day at 304 meters and from the top, you will be rewarded with sweeping views of both land and sea.
+As you walk, you will pass through many derelict farmsteads and old stonewalls reaching out for miles in all directions, all built with great skill, care and pride.
+Fields lay abandoned but clear evidence of old farming practices can still be seen in the surrounding fields, evidence of a long-forgotten era.

 - Day 6 / Bardsey Island